NandhaKishorM/Agri-Robot-/README.md

 ![alt text](https://github.com/kishorkuttan/Agri-Robot-/blob/master/IMG_20201101_133256.JPG)

  Use the arduino file under communication.
-That is stepper.ino to control the rail syste.
+That is stepper.ino to control the rail system.
 We used seperate arduino UNO for the control.
 ### Agri robot using OAK-D

 - [x] Build a robotic arm and stepper controll system.